 • The footwear companies have an enormous amount of power in worldwide sports.
 Anyone who doubts that only needs to look into the shoe contracts and endorsements, and other business influences.
 While I have no issue with shoe companies, I am trying to keep this sport free from any undue influence of any business.
 This a sport for the masses rather than a sport that will eventually be controlled and manipulated by huge businesses and corporations.

-• This sport can be a transition active for those who want to start the process of being barefoot more.
+• This sport can be a transition activity for those who want to start the process of being barefoot more.

 • Finally, this is the sport I wish had been invented when I was a kid.
 There were no organized sports that were barefoot, only kids games and only sometimes without shoes (such as whiffle ball or capture the flag).
 Shoes were required on official league teams whether you wanted to wear them or not.
 By making barefoot play MANDATORY, and not just optional, it takes away the stigma that some parents, kids, or adults may have about trying it.